KennionBYUCS/startup/README.md

 - **React** - Web framework.

 #### Note for the TAs
-I'm not terribly familiar with the details for the above technologoies, thus I will fill out more specifications as I learn about them and incorporate them into my project.
+I'm not terribly familiar with the details for the above technologies, thus I will fill out more specifications as I learn about them and incorporate them into my project.